AnnPRNCS/library-spring-mvc-app/readme.md

 http://localhost:8080/books/{id} - GET method, show the book.\
 http://localhost:8080/books/{id} - DELETE method, delete the book from DB.\
 http://localhost:8080/{id}/appoint - appoint the book to a user.\
-http://localhost:8080/{id}/release - release the book from user.
+http://localhost:8080/{id}/release - release the book from user.\
+http://localhost:8080/books/search - find book, which will start with your patter.
+If book was appointed, you see current owner.
+If book are free, you know about it by sentence.

 **For all actions we use buttons and links.**